 Industry Analysis & Industry Trends

-The Pre-Primary Education industry includes a range of providers, such as local authority nursery schools and classes attached to primary schools, privately funded schools, community organisations and charities, and private for-profit businesses.
+The Pre-Primary Education industry includes a range of providers, such as local authority nursery schools and classes attached to primary schools, privately funded schools, community organisations and charities and private for-profit businesses.
 Nurseries primarily cater to three- and four-year-olds, although operators are increasingly expanding their services to offer childcare for two-year-olds and even younger children.
-The necessity of nurseries and preschools for working parents generally prevents dramatic fluctuations in revenue.
-However, over the past five years, sustained recessionary conditions have had a significant impact on the industry.
-In the five years through 2013-14, industry revenue is estimated to decline at a compound annual rate of 0.5% to £3.3 billion... purchase to read more
+Nurseries and preschools are generally protected from dramatic fluctuations in revenue because they provide essential services to working parents.
+However, over the past five years, sustained recessionary conditions have had a significant affect on the industry... purchase to read more